 Holocaust Cemetery

 Traditionally, in Jewish customs, cemeteries are not located next to synagogues.
 However, when the Soviet army liberated the Ghetto, there were thousands of bodies lying in the streets needing a proper burial.
-The Holocaust Cemetery is home to 24 mass graves containing the bodies of over 2,000 Hungarian Jews who perished while living in the Ghetto.
+The Holocaust Cemetery is home to 24 mass graves containing the remains of over 2,000 Hungarian Jews who perished while living in the Ghetto.

 Carl Lutz Memorial